medoudi/StringCalculatorKata/README.md

 ### Step 2

-Allow the Add method to handle an unknown amount of numbers.
+The Add method should handle an unknown amount of numbers.

 ### Step 3

-Allow the "add" method to handle new lines between numbers (instead of commas):
+The "add" method should handle new lines between numbers (instead of commas):

-- The following input is ok: “1\n2,3” (will equal 6)
-- The following input is NOT ok: “1,\n” (not need to prove it - just clarifying)

 ### Step 4
 Support different delimiters: